-Selected Important Safety Information:
+Selected Important Safety Information

-- Do not take REVLIMID if you are pregnant, plan to become pregnant or become pregnant during treatment with REVLIMID.
-REVLIMID may cause possible birth defects (deformed babies) or death of an unborn baby; low white blood cells (neutropenia) and low platelets (thrombocytopenia); and a higher chance for blood clots in your veins (deep vein thrombosis) and lungs (pulmonary embolism); heart attack; and stroke. - Revlimid can cause serious side effects, including: An increased risk of death in people who have CLL; risk of new cancers, severe liver problems, including liver failure and death; severe skin reactions and severe allergic reactions; tumor lysis syndrome; tumor flare reaction; thyroid problems; and risk of early death in MCL.
+- Do not take REVLIMID® (lenalidomide) if you are pregnant, plan to become pregnant, or become pregnant during treatment with REVLIMID.
+REVLIMID may cause possible birth defects (deformed babies) or death of an unborn baby; low white blood cells (neutropenia) and low platelets (thrombocytopenia); and a higher chance for blood clots in your veins (deep vein thrombosis) and lungs (pulmonary embolism); heart attack; and stroke. - REVLIMID can cause serious side effects, including: an increased risk of death in people who have chronic lymphocytic leukemia (CLL); risk of new cancers, severe liver problems, including liver failure and death; severe skin reactions and severe allergic reactions; tumor lysis syndrome (TLS); tumor flare reaction; thyroid problems; and risk of early death in mantle cell lymphoma (MCL).

-Please see full Important Safety Information, including Boxed WARNINGS at the conclusion of this document.
+Please see full Important Safety Information, including Boxed WARNINGS, on pages 13-20 of this document.
 Talk to your healthcare provider if you have any questions.